-The BST1712 “TPMS” valve is operational outside the tire and transmit every 4 seconds pressure and temperature.
+The BST1712 “TPMS” valve operates outside the tyre and transmits pressure and temperature data every 4 seconds.
 Power is supplied by a 3V lithium battery.

-The pressure “MEM” sensor is a Wheatstone bridge with a resistance of 3 kΩ and a current of 1 mA when active.
+The “MEM” pressure sensor is a Wheatstone bridge with a resistance of 3 kΩ and a current of 1 mA when active.

-In the microcontroller it is active just the VLO clock.
-In every case the average total 24/24 hours current remains typically less than 0.5µA.
+In the microcontroller, just the VLO clock remains active on standby.
+In each case, the average total current over 24 hours is typically less than 0.5 µA.

-A sudden drop in tire pressure is fortunately a rare event , as also a parameter change due to maintenance and pressure checks.
-A CR1225 lithium battery (48mA/h) with a mean 0.5µA discharge current has an expected discharge life between 7 to 10 years, depending on the environmental conditions.
+A sudden drop in tyre pressure is fortunately a rare event, as is a parameter change due to maintenance or pressure checks.
+A CR1225 lithium battery (48 mA/h) with a mean 0.5 µA discharge current has an expected discharge life of 7 to 10 years, depending on environmental conditions.

-This patent is intended to cover the original concepts and contains a complete explanation on how design a simple RF hardware to generate the RF pulses (the microSP pulses) using standard components normally available on the market.
+The patent is intended to cover the original concepts and contains a full explanation of how to design simple RF hardware to generate the RF pulses - the Micro.sp® pulses - using standard components normally available on the market.

-The basic concept solved by the 3rd patent (not yet published) is the generation, in the temperature range of -40°+125°C (Automotive range) of an RF pulse provided of the necessary stability, with proper raising and falling edges provided of the necessary precision.
-It also concerns, for industrial reasons, the way of generating these pulses in a repeatable way and using few components, avoiding dedicated ASIC architectures: this concept allows an extended range of industrial application reducing cost of manufacturing.
+The basic concept of the 3rd patent (not yet issued) is the generation, in the temperature range of -40° - +125°C (automotive range), of an RF pulse of the required stability, with a rising and falling edge of the required precision.
+It also concerns, for industrial reasons, a method of generating these pulses repeatedly and using just a few components, avoiding dedicated ASIC architectures: this concept has an extensive range of industrial applications, and reduces manufacturing costs.

-Simply using two RF Transistors the Micro.sp® hardware can generate particular RF pulses with raising edges measured in less than 100 ns, at the common frequencies used for SRD system (315 - 434 - 868 and 915 MHz).
+Using just two RF Transistors, the Micro.sp® hardware can generate particular RF pulses with a rising edge of less than 100 ns, at the common frequencies used for SRD systems (315, 434, 868 and 915 MHz).

-In the RF power stage time constants are opportunely forged allowing a proper pulse’s shaping and with the necessary raising and falling edges so that the pulse to pulse time is repeatable with the proper precision, to shrug off the “bandwidth” and the “mean current” consumption, still maintaining a “peak power” up to 40 mW ( at 3VDC).
-The perfection and preciseness of the rising and falling edges is of a primary importance for the “Rx interface” to definitively detect their exact dislocation and timing.
+In the RF power stage, time constants are appropriately overcome allowing a correct pulse shape and the required rising and falling edge, so that the pulse-to-pulse time is repeatable with the required precision, to reduce bandwidth and mean current, while maintaining a peak power of up to 40 mW (at 3VDC).
+The accuracy and precision of the rising and falling edges is pivotal for the “Rx interface” to definitively detect their exact dislocation and timing.

-A complete “Telegram” includes a “Preamble”, the ID code; followed by the pressure, temperature and battery tension measures, than followed by some “BIT” of control; this “Telegram” is composed of 34 pulses for a total length of 10ms.
-While transmitting the 10 ms “Telegram”, in reason of the low pulse “Duty-Cycle”, the mean current absorbed by the battery during the transmission of the 10 ms message is less than 200 µA: it has been possible than to use a small Lithium cell (12.5 mm diameter as the standard CR1225 employed in the PM17), integrating all the architecture, including antenna, inside a standard ISO-TS qualified tyre stem (either “Snap-in” and “Clamp-in”), rather than attaching to the back the standard plastic box, as in the traditional TPMS applications.
+A complete data message includes a preamble, the ID code; this is followed by the pressure, temperature, and battery voltage levels, and finally the “control bits”; the data message is composed of 34 pulses, and has a total length of 10 ms. Because of the low pulse “Duty-Cycle”, the mean current drawn by the battery during the transmission of the 10 ms message is less than 200 µA.
+This makes it possible to use a small Lithium cell (just 12.5 mm in diameter, like the standard CR1225 used in the PM17).
+The whole device, including antennas, fits inside a standard ISO-TS-compliant tyre valve stem (either “Snap-in” or “Clamp-in”), rather than attaching it to the back of the standard plastic box, as in traditional TPMS applications.

-This innovative approach to intelligent tire stem permits the use of tire stem qualified and accepted by the car makers, saving huge investments whereas needed in the Tier’s “supply chain” processes.
+This innovative approach to intelligent tyre valve stems permits the use of the compliant tyre valve stem accepted by car manufacturers, leading to huge savings and freeing funds for the Tier’s supply chain processes.

 0 - 12 bar (1200 kPa)